LukaszSwolkien/EngineeringMetrics/README.md

 2. __Execution metrics__ to measure the amount of work commited vs delivered.
 This data shows how predictable the team is.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
 Such metrics can also be aggregated on the organisation level

+    Available analysis:

+    - Execution summary progress bar chart for the organisation
+    - Execution history progress bar chart for the team
+    - The goal of the last sprint for the team

     Example of key results: